timothymin/timothymin.github.io/_posts/2025-04-12-bellman-equation.md

 It can be also shown that the optimal value function is the **unique fixed point of the** **Bellman optimality equation**.

 Optimal value functions are unique, but optimal policies are not actually unique.

+reference

+R. Sutton, A. Barto, Reinforcement Learning: An Introduction.
+The MIT Press, 2018.